floorshame/nightTab-Themes/README.md

 ## 2 Subbmiting Themes

-If You Want To Submit A Skin To Be Added To This Github Please Goto Issues And
+If You Want To Submit A Skin To Be Added To This Github Please Goto Issues And Make An Issue.
+It Must Include
+- A Screenshot Of The Theme
+- A Data File Of The Theme
+If Your Skin Is Not Appropriate Then It Will Be Instantly Denied

 ## 3 Themes